About Carolyn Stephens

 Upon moving to Decatur, she took a job with what was then Alabama Flour Mills.
 She stayed with the company through "thick and thin" and several mergers and acquisitions.
 In the early 70's, the company was acquired by ConAgra.
 After several years of working in Decatur, her division was relocated to Athens, Alabama.
 In 2002, the division was sold to Pilgrim's Pride Corporation.
 She completed 50 years of service with the company during the summer of 2007.

 In December of 2004, Carolyn was diagnosed with breast cancer.
 During the workup for surgery in January of 2005, doctors discovered that she also had leukemia (CML - Chronic Myelogenous Leukemia).
 Throughout her entire cancer journey she maintained a positive attitude, encouraged others, and lived life with zest and vigor.
-When asked why she wanted to try experimental drugs and therapies, she would reply "Hopefully, it will work for me, but, even if it doesn't, maybe it will help others on this same journey".
-Carolyn lost the battle in July of 2007.
+When asked why she wanted to try experimental drugs and therapies, she would reply "Hopefully, it will work for me, but, even if it doesn't, don't waste our pain.
+Do something to help others on this same journey".
+Carolyn lost her life to CML in July of 2007.

 It is in that same spirit that this work has been created.
 She was an unselfish and caring person who always saw the best in people.
 It was her desire to see CML eliminated through new therapies and research.
 We continue in that vein.